xuefeng-cvr/Tiny-Obstacle-Discovery/README.md

 ## Introduction

 This repository contains the official Matlab implementation for "A Novel Multi-layer Framework for Tiny Obstacle Discovery".
 This paper has been accepted by IEEE International Conference on Robotics and Automation (ICRA) 2019.
-And the the official Python/ROS implementation is coming soon.
+And the official Python/ROS implementation is coming soon.

 **Note:** This version has been slightly improved on the basis of the original work, mainly including the following points:

- - Training code is slightly changed, ROC performance is improved.
+ - The training code is slightly changed, ROC performance is improved.
  - For higher efficiency, the basic edge detection algorithm uses structured edge detection [1].
  - The modules in the system are largely accelerated, although there is still a lot of room for improvement.
- - To be consistent with other works in community, in the instance-level evaluation, the IoU is defined as the Intersection over Union between predicted proposals and the ground truth bounding boxes,
+ - To be consistent with other works in the community, in the instance-level evaluation, the IoU is defined as the Intersection over Union between predicted proposals and the ground truth bounding boxes, which can be found at ```./evaluation/Func_evaluation_DR.m```